Anirruth/Launchpad/README.md

 # Launchpad MVP

-A minimal token launchpad built with Foundry.
+A token launchpad built with Foundry.

-This MVP includes:
+This includes:
 - Sale creation via factory
-- Basic buy flow with hard cap
+- Buy flow with hard cap
 - Finalization with soft cap success/fail
 - Refund flow when soft cap is not met
 - Vesting-based token claims on successful sales